Refinitiv/Real-Time-SDK/Cpp-C/Ema/README.md

 - TCP/IP Connectivity

-- RMTES Decoder	EMA provides a built in RMTES decoder.
+- RMTES Decoder: EMA provides a built in RMTES decoder.
 IF desired, application may cache RmtesBuffer objects and apply all the received changes to them.

-- Data::toString()	All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.
+- Data::toString(): All OMM containers, primitives and messages may simply be printed out to screen in a standardized output format.

-- Data::getAsHex()	Applications may obtain binary representations of all OMM containers, primitives and messages.
+- Data::getAsHex(): Applications may obtain binary representations of all OMM containers, primitives and messages.

 - File Config: Enables applications to specify EMA configuration in an EmaConfig.xml file

 - Removing one deprecation.
 Now reconnectAttemptLimit,reconnectMinDelay,reconnectMaxDelay,xmlTraceXXX,MsgKeyInUpdates only can be configured on Consumer/IProvider/NiProvider instance level.